9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 Remembering those names

 If the names of these functions and types are not sticking in your head, look at them as acronyms.
-The name `rwhnf` expands to \"reduce to weak head normal form\"; NFData becomes \"normal form data\"; and so on.
+The name `rwhnf` expands to "reduce to weak head normal form"; NFData becomes "normal form data"; and so on.
 ::::

 For the basic types, such as `Int`, weak head normal form and normal